 Both houses of the College Green Parliament agreed the terms of the Union on 28 March 1800.
 An identical Bill was laid before the both the Dublin and London Parliaments.
 The British one became law on 2 July and the Royal Assent was given to an Act of Union on 1 August.
 This Act of Union became operative on 1 January 1801.

 Had there been a stable peace at home in Ireland and abroad, and no possibility of a further French attack & with no threat of Catholic Emancipation then it is very unlikely that the Dublin Parliament would have voted itself out of existence.
 Ironically Peace with France came, however briefly, in the year following the Union (1802) and the Catholics of Ireland had to wait another 28 years to their Emancipation from last of the Penal Laws.

-The imposing parliament building still stands in College Green Dublin [above], today it is a branch of the Bank of Ireland.
+The imposing parliament building still stands in College Green Dublin [above left], today it is a branch of the Bank of Ireland.